 Our garden is behind the cottage just a short walk away down a pretty walk way.
 Once in the garden you will enjoy some lovely views across the countryside.
 There is a bbq for guest use, some charcoal is provided in the garden shed.
 Also in the garden there is a bike shed containing a selection of bikes for guests to use.
-Bikes are to be used at the guests own risk and there is a selection of cycle helmets to be found in a garden storage box along with cushions for the garden chairs.
-Deck chairs are in the garden shed also.
+Bikes are to be used at the guests own risk and there is a selection of cycle helmets to be found in the bike shed.
+There are deck chairs next to the garden shed also.

 There is ample parking outside the cottage on both sides.
 We advise our guests to park to the front of the house for easier access re unloading the car etc.

 Not suitable for the infirm or some disabled users, due to the cottage being on three floors and because of the property being on a very slight incline with steps at both entrances etc. If anyone has any questions/concerns regarding suitability, please do not hesitate to ask.